standardnotes/app/packages/docs/docs/self-hosting/docker.md

     ./server.sh status
     ```

-    This will output something like
+    This will output something like:

     ```plaintext
     Services State: